Tripping the Live Fantastic: Tripping the Live Fantastic: Highlights!

-Tripping the Live Fantastic: Highlights! is an abridged version of the double CD/triple LP Tripping the Live Fantastic.
-Released in 1990, it documents the highly successful Paul McCartney World Tour of 1989–1990.
+Three weeks after the release of the album, an abridged version titled Tripping the Live Fantastic: Highlights! was released as 17 track CD and 12 track LP.

-Cutting out soundcheck recordings and leaving concert highlights (hence, the album's title), this set is notable for the exclusive inclusion of "All My Trials", not found on the more complete Tripping the Live Fantastic double CD set or on the US commercial release version, where it was replaced by "Put It There", but it was issued on the Columbia House mail-order Highlights release.
+Showcasing just the concert highlights, this set is notable for the exclusive inclusion of "All My Trials", not found on the original release.
+However, on the American edition of the album the track was replaced by "Put It There".

 Not charting at all in the UK, Tripping the Live Fantastic: Highlights! reached number 141 in the US on the Billboard 200 and, proving to be a sustained seller, went platinum.
 The original set peaked at number 26 and failed to go gold.